How to Trim Chicken Beaks, Claws, and Spurs

 The spur is an outgrowth of the leg bone, covered with the same tough keratinous material that makes up claws and beaks.
 The spur starts out as a little bony bump.
 As the rooster matures, the spur gets longer, curves, hardens, and develops a sharp pointed tip.

 To avoid spur trimming, some backyard chicken keepers attempt to cap sharp spur tips by gluing on such devices as wire nuts (thimble-like screw-on electrical wire connectors) or feline nail caps.
 Eventually, the glue releases and the caps fall off — or get picked off — and periodically need to be replaced.
-Another option is so-called breeder muffs, made of either leather or plastic, which are sold by gamefowl suppliers and are intended to be used only during the time a breeder cock is with hens.
-(In some states the use of breeder muffs is illegal, as it is considered evidence of participation in cockfighting.)
+Another option is so-called breeder muffs, made of either leather or plastic, which are sold by gamefowl suppliers and are intended to be used only during the time a rooster is with hens.
+(In some states, the use of breeder muffs is illegal, as it is considered evidence of participation in cockfighting.)
 To prevent sharply pointed spurs from poking holes through the muffs, the spur tips may need to be blunted.

 The tip of a mature spur may be blunted with a Dremel cutting wheel, wire cutters, or a pair of pet toenail clippers and the edges smoothed with a file.
 The Dremel cutting wheel is the best option, as clipping a spur may cause it to crack.